ml58158/SCCM-Client-Dynamic-Provisioning/README.md

 The gist of this process is during the batch file process, once the sccm client has been installed, a scheduled task is created to run the Collection Add Script.

-Once the configuration has finished and the sleep period ends, an Internet Explorer session opens and runs the url of our web server that is located on the SCCM Server.
+Once the configuration has finished and the sleep period ends, a Google Chrome session opens and runs the url of our web server that is located on the SCCM Server.

 By using a web server to communicate with SCCM, we simplify the process and eliminate the need for a coded credentials in the provisioning package.